Putin’s response to G7 leaders mocking his shirtless photos

-Russian President Vladimir Putin has responded to leaders of other countries who mocked his shirtless images this week by saying it would be “disgusting” to see them strip.
+Russian President Vladimir Putin has responded to leaders of other countries who scoffed at his shirtless images this week by saying it would be “disgusting” to see them strip.

 The statement came after the leaders of the G7 summit mocked the Russian president’s habit of posing shirtless in photos.